Project Management: 31 best techniques, practices, and tools

 PM tools for Project Scheduling

 This tool allows you to schedule meetings and consultations with your team in straightforward calendar slots.
+With Google Calendar, you can never miss an appointment since you receive reminders about upcoming activities.

 To manage your time while working on the project properly, you can use Clockify, the leading time tracker on the market.
+Clockify is a time tracking application that offers basic time tracking features for unlimited users and projects, for free.

 This tool allows your team to track the time you spend on project-related tasks as you work (or after you’re done working), generate reports of your time use, and use them to identify where you could make improvements in your workflow.